 Comedian John Mulaney was admitted into rehab in 2020, having suffered a relapse with alcohol after more than a decade of sobriety.
 Addiction is a chronic disease which means that relapses can be a part of the recovery process.

-As we wish John Mulaney well on his journey back into recovery, we also took a closer look at his struggle to better understand why people relapse and how we can help them.
+As we wish John Mulaney well on his journey post-rehab and back into recovery, we also took a closer look at his struggle to better understand why people relapse and how we can help them.

 Part of the Addiction Recovery Process

 From the age of 13 until he was 23, Mulaney relied on substances to make him feel happy and confident in social situations.
 “I drank for attention,” John Mulaney explained in a 2019 interview with Esquire.
 “I was really outgoing, and then at 12, I wasn’t.
 I didn’t know how to act.
 And then I was drinking, and I was hilarious again.”
 He quit drinking and using cocaine in 2005 when he realized how bad things had gotten.